indeni/cloudrail-docs/docs/getting-started/defining-policies.md

 To create your own rule, visit the [create your own rule tutorial]().

 ## Policies
-Once you are ready to strongly enforce a rule from the task center, you will first need to create a Policy.
+Once you are ready to strongly enforce a rule, you will first need to create a Policy.
 A Policy acts as a container for all your rule configurations.

 While you create the policy, you can define which cloud accounts should be associated with said policy.
 You can have a separate policy for each stage of the development process (Dev, User Acceptance Testing, Staging, and Production).